tejuscs/adb-aws-dev/provisioning-avmc/create-avmc.md

     ![This image shows the result of performing the above step.](./images/oci1.png " ")

-- Expand the Menu and clic on 'Autonomous Exadata VM Cluster'.
+- Expand the Menu and click on 'Autonomous Exadata VM Cluster'.

     ![This image shows the result of performing the above step.](./images/oci2.png " ")